-* The fruit appeared with umbilical rot.
-At the beginning of fruit enlargement, the umbilical pulp appeared water-soaked necrosis.
-Afterwards, the diseased tissue collapsed, darkened, shrank, and subsided.
+The fruit appeared with umbilical rot.
+At the beginning of fruit enlargement, the umbilical pulp looked water-soaked necrosis.
+Afterward, the diseased tissue collapsed, darkened, shrank, and subsided.

 Calcium is an element that does not easily flow (especially in rainy weather).
 It is mostly found in stems and leaves.
 Old leaves are more than young leaves.
 Fruit is less than leaves.
 Calcium can only be transferred unidirectionally (upwards).

-The transportation of mineral elements in the plant body is generally through the phloem and xylem, but calcium can only be transported through the xylem in the plant, mainly by transpiration, and transported from bottom to top by transpiration.
+The transportation of mineral elements in the plant body is generally through the phloem and xylem.
+Still, calcium can only be transported through the xylem in the plant, mainly by transpiration, and transported from bottom to top by transpiration.

 The calcium content of plants is about 0.2%~1%, and the calcium content of different plants varies greatly.
 In general, dicotyledonous plants have higher calcium content than monocotyledons, and dicotyledonous plants have higher calcium content in legumes.
 Plants with high calcium content include clover, peas, peanuts, cabbage, and red cabbage in vegetables.